 Every wall of the Cellular jail has got a heart-rendering story of struggling, suffering, and sacrifices.

-Vir Vinayak Damodar Savarkar was sent to Andamans on 4th July 1911 with the sentence of two transportations for life.
-When he came to the Cellular Jail his elder brother, Ganesh Savarkar was already there.
+Vir Vinayak Damodar Savarkar was sent to the Andamans on 4th July 1911 with the sentence of two transportations for life.
+When he came to the Cellular Jail, his elder brother, Ganesh Savarkar, was already there.
 But the Savarkar brothers came to know about this fact only after having been in Jail for over a year.

 Netaji Subhash Chandra Bose hoisted the Indian Flag for the first time in Port Blair when he along with the Japanese Army attacked and occupied the islands during the Second World War.
 All the Political prisoners were released from the Jail and the Britishers were captured and put in the Cellular Jail.
 However, due to the defeat of the Japanese forces in the second world war, the Andaman Islands were recaptured by the British in the year 1945.